-Last updated: October 7
+Last updated: June 28

 The main symptoms that often occur with COVID-19 and should be a trigger to get tested are:

-We want to emphasize that we expect you to check yourself whether any travel restrictions are in place, either by your own government or by the Dutch government.
-That being said, the Netherlands has largely lifted COVID-19 restrictions for travelers who are vaccinated with an EMA-approved vaccine or a vaccine on the WHO Emergency Use Listing.
-You can check which travel restrictions (for example, a PCR test or a health declaration) may apply for you here: Government.nl| Corona-Visiting the Netherlands.
+We want to emphasize that we expect you check yourself if any travel restrictions are in place either by your own government or by the Dutch one.
+That said corona regulations for travelers to the Netherlands are largely lifted for those who are vaccinated with an EMA approved vaccine or one that is on the WHO Emergency Use Listing.
+You can check which travel restrictions (PCR test, health declaration) may apply for you here: Government.nl| Corona-Visiting the Netherlands.

-There is no official list by the Dutch government which lists all the countries where there are travel restrictions for people arriving from the Netherlands.
-The most comprehensive info we have on hand is via the IATA website, however, please make sure you are aware what regulations are in effect when coming from the Netherlands back to your home country.
+There is no official list by the Dutch government which lists all the countries where there are travel restrictions for people traveling from the Netherlands.
+Please make sure you are aware what regulations are in effect when coming from the Netherlands back to your home country.